English to Chinese Translations of Chinese Contracts

 Instead, the only real option one has is to litigate the contract in China.
 When litigating in China things happen fast.
 For example, Chinese civil procedure allows for a preliminary seizure of all assets and other pre-judgment relief – creating a rather quick and effective way of resolving issues when compared to the lengthy US system.
 Although arbitration is an option in China, doing so means you forfeit the right to this preliminary seizure, and thus arbitration is not often used.
 That being said, if your contract is drafted in English and provides for foreign law, your case will likely find itself lost in a maze of delays and futile dead ends.

 Why?
 Because under the Chinese system the court will require the parties to prove the foreign law on any issues that are important for a decision before the proceedings are allowed to begin.
 Doing so is both time-consuming and expensive.
 The same goes for the issue of having the contract written in English.
-In such cases, the court will engage their own foreign language translator – at your expense.
+In such cases, the court will engage their own Mandarin Chinese language translator – at your expense.

 #translationforlawyers #chinesetranslation #chineselitigation #litigationtranslation #contracttranslation #agreementtranslation #chinesetranslator #certifiedchinesetranslation #law #lawyers #litigation #china